This chicken and spinach pasta with lemon cream sauce is perfect for quick and elegant entertaining, or an easy weeknight meal.

 - Serve over cooked pasta or stir pasta into sauce.
 Best served immediately.

-- If reheating, heat over low on the stove and add cream or milk as needed to thin sauce.
+- If reheating, heat over low heat on the stove and add cream or milk as needed to thin sauce.

 Disclaimer: This Chicken and Spinach Pasta with Lemon Cream Sauce was created in connection with my agreement as a contributor to the Holland House Cooking Wines.
 Holland House compensated me for the time required to create this recipe and share it with you.
 All opinions are always my own.
 Thank you for supporting my blog by reading about brands I use and love in my own home.